sedol1339/files/papers.md

 Meunier, L., Delattre, B., Araujo, A., & Allauzen, A. (2021).
 A Dynamical System Perspective for Lipschitz Neural Networks. arXiv, 2110.12690.
 Retrieved from https://arxiv.org/abs/2110.12690v2

+Miller, J., Taori, R., Raghunathan, A., Sagawa, S., Koh, P. W., Shankar, V., ...Schmidt, L. (2021).
+Accuracy on the Line: On the Strong Correlation Between Out-of-Distribution and In-Distribution Generalization. arXiv, 2107.04649.
+Retrieved from https://arxiv.org/abs/2107.04649v2

+    - We investigate linear trends between ID and OOD accuracy (previously shown in "Do ImageNet Classifiers Generalize to ImageNet?") oт many models on multiple distribution shifts (fig. 1).
+We observe that linear trends apply to a wide range of model families and holds under variation in architecture, hyperparameters, and training duration, and on many datasets: multiple popular image classification benchmarks, a pose estimation testbed and two distribution shifts derived from concrete applications of image classification: satellite imagery and wildlife photos.
+    - The linear trends are more precise after applying a probit or logit scaling on both axes of the scatter plotes.
+    - Classical methods follow the same linear trend as more recent deep learning architectures.
+    - ImageNet pre-trained models on CIFAR-10 and FMoW-WILDS follow the same linear trends as models trained only on CIFAR-10 / FMoW-WILDS.
+In other cases (e.g., iWildCam-WILDS), pre-training yields clearly different relationships between ID and OOD accuracies.
+    - Linear trends do not occur or are less regular on some of the synthetic distribution shifts in CIFAR-10-C (e.g., Gaussian noise), the Camelyon17-WILDS shift of tissue slides from different hospitals, and a version of the iWildCam-WILDS wildlife with a different in-distribution train-test split.
+    - As a theoretical models for linear fits, we identify a simple Gaussian setting that showed linear fits across a large range of models (linear models, nearest neighbors and random features, fig. 6).
+    - When the direction which determines the distribution shift is chosen by an adversary with knowledge of the tested models, the ID-OOD relationship can be highly non-linear.
+This is reminiscent of adversarial robustness.
+    - When a practitioner encounters a linear trend between ID and OOD performance, it is reasonable to expect that similar distribution shifts will also exhibit a linear trend.
+In this case, selecting the best model under these distribution shifts reduces to selecting the best model on the ID test set, and existing work on improving ID performance already improves the robustness of a model (understood as OOD performance) without explicitly targeting robustness.
+To better compare new training techniques to prior work in terms of robustness, we recommend that papers illustrate the effect of their technique with a scatter plot of relevant models and report both ID and OOD performance.
+    - It is currently unclear whether improving ID performance is the only way, or even the best way, to improve OOD performance.
+    - We provice a detailed discussion of related work in appendix.

 Millidge, B., Seth, A., & Buckley, C. L. (2021).
 Predictive Coding: a Theoretical and Experimental Review. arXiv, 2107.12979.
 Retrieved from https://arxiv.org/abs/2107.12979v4

 Nado, Z., Gilmer, J. M., Shallue, C. J., Anil, R., & Dahl, G. E. (2021).
 A Large Batch Optimizer Reality Check: Traditional, Generic Optimizers Suffice Across Batch Sizes. arXiv, 2102.06356.
 Retrieved from https://arxiv.org/abs/2102.06356v3